 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed by Congress and signed into law on March 27, 2020.
 The CARES Act provides for Economic Impact Payments to households of up to $1,200 per adult (must meet income guidelines) and $500 per child under 17 years old.

-The Economic Impact Payments are administered by the United States Department of Treasury through the Internal Revenue Service (IRS).
+The Economic Impact Payment (EIP) is administered by the United States Department of Treasury through the Internal Revenue Service (IRS).

 Be on the alert for possible scams.
 The IRS will not call, text, email or contact individuals on social media asking for personal or bank account information, even related to the economic impact payments or refunds.